Skip to content

 • Managing accounts carefully helps keep your PC safe and running smoothly.

-In summary, Standard User accounts in Windows 11 are best for everyday tasks, while Administrator accounts offer full control over your PC.
-You can change account types using Settings, netplwiz, or Command Prompt, but remember you must be signed in as an administrator to make these changes.
-Always keep at least one administrator account active to manage your system effectively.
+Standard User accounts are for everyday PC use without full system control, while Administrator accounts offer complete power over settings and installations.
+You can change account types in Windows 11 using the Settings app, the netplwiz tool, or Command Prompt/PowerShell.
+Importantly, you must be signed in as an administrator to make these changes, and always keep at least one administrator account active.

 Is 🪟 Windows 11 a single user or multi user?